thmorningsun/thmorningsun/README.md

 ## If you came here from LinkedIn…

-That polished, responsible professional voice?
-Marketing’s idea.
+That polished, responsible professional voice was marketing’s idea.
 Here we talk about the interesting bits — away from the HR fun police and the eternal quest for “culture fit”.

 ---